andrewjstryker/vim-configuration/README.markdown

         git submodule init
         git submodule update

+  3. Update help tags.
+Pathogen supplies a command to update all the help tag files that Vim uses to locate documentation.
+Within Vim, type:

+        :Helptags

 If you're using Windows, change all occurrences of `~/.vim` to `~\vimfiles`.

 ## Managing Submodules